bloodmc/cemu_graphic_packs/botw.md

 ![](https://cdn.discordapp.com/attachments/207547103726010368/372172658118492160/unknown.png)

-Update your game to v1.3.1/v112 either manually or through Cemu's UI.
-The latest version, v1.4.0/v176 works fine but many packs are incompatible.
+Update your game to the latest version (being v1.5.0, interally 208) through Cemu's UI.

-### Can I use [insert piracy program here] to download the upda-
+### Can I use M-

 No.